 HM Revenue and Customs (HMRC)

 What is the HM Revenue and Customs (HMRC)?

 The HM Revenue and Customs (HMRC) is a department of the United Kingdom responsible primarily for regulating taxes, wages, child benefits, and other elements of the financial sector.
-Her Majesty’s Revenue and Customs is the United Kingdom’s tax authority.
+His Majesty’s Revenue and Customs is the United Kingdom’s tax authority.
 The HMRC was established following the “merger” of the Board of Customs and Excise and the Inland Revenue in 2005.
 The department reports directly to the U.K. Parliament via the Treasury.

+HM Revenue and Customs (HMRC)